 The report showed that local requirements for affordable housing are usually set as a percentage of overall housing delivered on a scheme.
 Deprived areas are being left behind by the current system because only high-value areas can meet developers’ profit expectations and still deliver affordable homes.
 Figures showed that although over half of councils set a minimum threshold for genuinely affordable housing using their local plans, only 2% manage to achieve it.

-Using the evidence, TCPA is developing guidance and training to be given to local authorities across England so that they can make the most of their planning powers to secure higher levels of affordable homes.
+Using the evidence, TCPA has developed guidance and training for local authorities across England so that they can make the most of their planning powers to secure higher levels of affordable homes.
 This support involves sharing best practice models from local authorities that are doing well at delivering affordable homes (identified in Planning for Affordable Homes) and also empowering local authorities by giving them more confidence and skills to negotiate and hold developers to account.

 Through this project, TCPA is also influencing central government’s planning policies, including on:

 • National Planning Policy Framework